scalaquest/PPS-19-ScalaQuest/SPRINTS_HISTORICAL_OVERVIEW.md

 ## Sprint 3 (10th January - 16th January)

 In the third Sprint we basically continued the work started in the previous, divided in teams.
-Tasks regarding model and Prolog engine are two of the most funding part of the project, and as such they deserve particular attention.
+Tasks about Model and Engine basic structure are basically finished.
+We handled merge conflicts about the two parts during the Sprint Review.
 In addition, some minor tasks have been resolved in common meetings.

 Useful links: